 If you love to shop, why not spend a few hours strolling around the shops at the top end of Captiva Drive?
 Peruse some gift shops, fashion boutiques and antiques in Andy Rosse Lane.
 There’s more, of course, so check out Jungle Drums Gallery, Beach Stuff, and the Island Store.
 Why not end off your shopping experience with a meal and a cool beverage?

 You’ll find the Bubble Room in Captiva Drive and the Key Lime Bistro in Andry Rosse Lane.
 You might like to try out the menu at Holy Smoke in Plantation Road.
 Dining at this commercial center is one of the best things to do at night in Captiva Island.

 Holy Smoke: 5400 Plantation Road

-Get out onto the water.
+Get out onto the water if you don’t know what to do in Captiva Island just yet.
 Whether you enjoy kayaking, sailing or diving, there’s much to choose from.
 Fish on the beach or from the pier.
 If you prefer, there are plenty of fishing guides and charters to take you out offshore for some deeper fishing.

 Perhaps a sunset cruise is your thing?
 Take along the binoculars and camera and keep an eye out for wildlife like dolphins and birds.
 Charter a private boat for a day or a half day and explore the best inlets and waterways.
 If your budgets tight, take a surfboard and play on the waves.